-Also, keeping in mind the neck-cutting competition and in order to attain high standard, quality education, students these days are preferring international education.
+Also, keeping in mind the neck-cutting competition and in order to attain the high standard, quality education, students these days are preferring international education.
 Leaving one’s home country is no easy task.
-It calls for humongous courage, determination and ofcourse, dedication.
+It calls for humongous courage, determination, and ofcourse, dedication.

 For students with an entire lot of dreams and aspirations in their heads, it becomes quite easy for them to make-up their minds and run to chase what they desire but they often ignore the necessity of basic stuff that often result in huge problems in the long run.

 Eligibility test preps, Visa proceedings, University documents, financial statements, accommodation details and the list goes on and on!